tomaz-suller/linkedin-scrapper/README.md

 # linkedin-scrapper
-Collects occupation and name (for verification) of LinkedIn accounts based on names loaded into CSV.
+Collects Experience and name of LinkedIn accounts based on names loaded into CSV file "linkedins.csv", with a single collumn "names".
+Returns results in a new CSV named "linkedin_infos.csv"